Shazali123/av-unitest/README.md

 Trigger Antivirus "Heuristic" or "HackTool" alerts.

-We strongly recommend using VirtualBox, VMware, or Hyper-V. The author is not responsible for unintended side effects on production systems.
+I strongly recommend using VirtualBox, VMware, or Hyper-V. The author is not responsible for unintended side effects on production systems.

 ## Configuration & Customization
 Disabling Modules